ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ## MRTG Configuration

-The first step is to secure the default configuration.
-The reason to reuse the name `mrtg.cfg` is, that `crond` or a `systemd timer` is most likely already configured to use this fil, so we do not need to modify `crond` or `systemd`.
+The first step is to back up the default configuration.
+The reason for reusing the name `mrtg.cfg` is that `crond` or a `systemd timer` is most likely already configured to use this file, so we do not need to modify `crond` or `systemd`.
-For Debian 10 Buster [MRTG] uses cron in `/etc/cron.d/mrtg` and updates the graphs every 5 minutes and write log entries to `/var/log/mrtg/mrtg.log`.
+On Debian 10, Buster [MRTG] uses cron in `/etc/cron.d/mrtg` and updates the graphs every 5 minutes and writes log entries to `/var/log/mrtg/mrtg.log`.
 You should check the log file for errors in case the configuration is updated.

 ```bash
 cp -a /etc/mrtg.cfg /etc/mrtg.cfg.`date +'%F'`
 ```

-The configuration of the web interface is a very crude and archaic process, compared to INI or YAML files.
-The configuration is done via `/etc/mrtg.cfg` and applied by a command since the `mrtg` command is executed via a scheduler:
-`crond` or `systemd`.
-The format of [mrtg.cfg] can be looked up via the [mrtg-reference].
+Configuring the web interface is a very crude and archaic process compared to INI or YAML files.
+The configuration is done via `/etc/mrtg.cfg` and is applied by a command, since the `mrtg` command is executed by a scheduler: `crond` or `systemd`.
+The format of [mrtg.cfg] can be looked up in the [mrtg-reference].

 ### Adding Entries/ Graphs

-Most entries are added via [SNMP] OIDs to the file [mrtg.cfg].
-There fore looking up the MIB and figuring out which value can be reached via `snmpget` is the first thing to do.
+Most entries are added to the [mrtg.cfg] file via [SNMP] OIDs.
+So the first thing to do is to look up the MIB and find out what value is accessible via `snmpget`.

-A graph entry can be generated by a set of configuration keywords belonging to one entity.
-Lets call the entity 'hobbit' for example, than it looks in an abstract way like this:
+A graph entry can be generated by a set of configuration keywords associated with an entity.
+For example, if we call the entity 'hobbit', then in an abstract way it looks like this

 ```
 KeyWord1[hobbit]: Value1